vozbu/libslave/README.md

 Features
 -------------------------------------------------------------------
-* Statistics of rps and time of every event in every table.
+* Statistics of rps and execution time of user callbacks for every event in every table.
-* Support for mysql options:
+* Support for MySQL options:
   * binlog_checksum=(NONE,CRC32)
   * binlog_row_image=(full,minimal)
   * GTID or log name and position positioning